-4.6 Grid monitoring and data analytics
+4.5 Grid monitoring and data analytics

-4.6.1 Monitoring of transmission grids
+4.5.1 Monitoring of transmission grids

-The stability of the grid requires sophisticated interconnected control loops.
-Monitoring the parameters such as frequency, voltage, and phase is therefore key in avoiding shutdowns.
-If production exceeds consumption, the frequency increases, and vice versa.
-A fine balance must thus be struck for active power, in order for the frequency to remain constant.
-The reactive power must be similarly well balanced to keep the operating voltage constant.
+The stability of the grid requires sophisticated interconnected control loops for steadystate and dynamic system monitoring.
+Monitoring the parameters such as frequency, voltage, and phase is therefore key in avoiding shutdowns - e.g., if production exceeds consumption, the frequency increases, and vice versa.
+A fine balance must thus be struck for active power, in order for the frequency to remain constant, i.e., to have sufficient system inertia.
+The reactive power must be similarly well balanced to keep the operating voltage constant, which is referred to as the 'system strength' or 'short-circuit capacity'.
+Measuring the system inertia and the short-circuit capacity are both complicated tasks.
+First commercial instruments are developed and brought to market for monitoring these two parameters, but the reliability of these measurements is far from clear.

-The grid control relies on a Supervisory Control and Data Acquisition (SCADA) system which measures power and voltage at key locations of the grid.
+Grid control relies on a Supervisory Control and Data Acquisition (SCADA) system which measures power and voltage at key locations of the grid.
 Thanks to this infrastructure, energy flow in all parts of the grid can be calculated.
 The deployment of Global Navigation Satellite Systems made it possible to achieve high synchronisation of the measurements.
 Phasor Measurement Units (PMU) enable an accurate measurement of voltage and current amplitude, phase difference at different nodes relative to UTC (Universal Time Coordinated), frequency and rate of change of frequency (ROCOF).
 PMUs yield better state estimations with the possibility to observe long-distance oscillations with high refresh rate (up to 50 times per second compared to 15 minutes for SCADA).
 Contrary to Europe, PMUs have been deployed across North America, following spectacular grid blackouts [11].

-4.6.2 Monitoring of distribution grids
+4.5.2 Monitoring of distribution grids